Walking dog at night — is it safe?

 - Wear bright clothing.
 It’s equally important you wear a bright coat, ideally one with reflectors

-How do I keep my dog safe?
+How do I keep my dog safe when walking in the dark?

 You’re far more likely to lose your dog in the dark, which means they run a greater risk of being knocked down by a car, motorbike or lorry.
 There are lots of things available to help you find your dog more easily.
 These include: